- Food from India, that will seduce your senses

 The most popular-Enchilada Suisas-features half-fried corn tortillas filled with chicken and poured over with cream, salsa, cheese, and sliced onion; just to make sure you don’t starve while you’re still in bed.

-Enchiladas is said to be a Mayan invention, dating back to the period when people would rely mainly on corn tortillas with a small fish inside.
-Nowadays, the stuffing has become more abundant and includes cheese, vegetables, fish, beans, meat, or everything that is packed together.
+Enchiladas is said to be a Mayan invention, dating back to the period when people would rely mainly on corn tortillas with small fish inside.
+Nowadays, stuffing has become more abundant and includes cheese, vegetables, fish, beans, meat, or everything that is packed together.
 A close ally of Enchilada-chili sauce; together they make an ideal combination of breakfast.
 Enchiladas may go separately, as a strong aperitif, or complement a larger meal.

 The distinctive, acquired taste of mole is a classic of Mexican cuisine.
 However, considering that there are seven different types of mole, it is assured that there will be a taste that suits everybody.
 The most identifiable flavor, however, is undeniably the brown chili-chocolate mole, which comes with flavored rice and chicken capped with sesame seeds.
 Another excellent mole choice is the yellow variety, which does not contain any chocolate but has all the spices.